How to Visit Copper Canyon by Train – Updated 2019

 Los Mochis itself isn’t a terribly exciting or picturesque city but it is a handy hub if you are arriving from or want to travel to Baja California, Guadalajara or elsewhere in Mexico.
 The close-by port of Topolobampo is a much better place to visit and tour around or catch a ferry to La Paz, Baja California Sur.
 Enjoy the beach, take a dip in the ocean, eat fantastic seafood or book a tour of the Farallón natural reserve.
 Click the title or the image to learn more about Los Mochis and Topolobampo.

-Copper Canyon by Train – Buying Chepe Regional Economic Tickets
+Copper Canyon by Train – Buying Chepe Regional Economy Tickets

 To buy them in advance you’ll need to go directly to the ticket office at either the Chihuahua or Los Mochis stations.
 There are no ticket sales offices at any of the intermediate stops.
 Note that your tickets will not have an assigned car or seat; these will be determined upon boarding the train.